Euphorbia polygona var. anoplia (Stapf) D.H.Schnabel

 Tanzanian Zipper Plant

-Euphorbia polygona var. anoplia, also known as Euphorbia anoplia, is a small, stemless, clumping succulent, up to 1 foot (30 cm) tall, that resembles a spineless cactus.
-It forms a colony of leafless, ribbed columns.
-The columns are usually somewhat variegated from whitish-green to green.
-The plant has small dark burgundy flowers at the column tips.
+Euphorbia polygona var. anoplia, also known as Euphorbia anoplia, is a small clumping succulent that resembles a spineless cactus.
+It grows up to 1 foot (30 cm) tall, forming a colony of leafless ribbed stems that are usually somewhat variegated from whitish-green to green.
+Flowers are small dark burgundy and appear at the stem tips.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).